Getting Started with NVIDIA NeMo RL + LLM

 1. RL Training is Unstable

 The same hyperparameters that work one day fail the next.
-One ICLR study found that optimizer choice alone causes 6x higher logprob variance - PyTorch vs TensorFlow Adam, same config, wildly different training dynamics.
+One ICLR study found that optimizer choice alone causes 6x higher logprob variance -- PyTorch vs TensorFlow Adam, same config, wildly different training dynamics.
 Training can diverge, collapse, or produce garbage.
-This is not "set and forget."

 2. Reward Hacking

-- Generating excessively verbose or confident-sounding outputs that score high but add no substance
+- Generating verbose or confident-sounding outputs that score high but add no substance

 - Exploiting patterns in the reward model's preferences rather than genuinely improving quality